lvcabral/retaliate64/README.md

 and some code to start with, along with the right tools to simplify the work (a development IDE and ready made libraries).

 The game code on this project is a learning exercise, that was implemented upon Derek's mini-shooter-game example from the book (shared with no licensing restrictions).
-So be aware that this is my first attempt on creating a game for the Commodore 64, and is still an ongoing project, this way, as I learn more, new features will be implemented.
+So, be aware that this is my first attempt on creating a game for the Commodore 64, and still is an ongoing project, this way, as I learn more, new features will be implemented.
 If you found bugs or have any suggestions please go on and report those at the [Issues Backlog](https://github.com/lvcabral/retaliate64/issues), and If you also want to collaborate with the game, fork the project and send your pull requests!